ODI-documentation/materials/static/data/queries.md

 ## The iconographic dimension

-There are a total of 118 iconographic depictions running along the edition's margins, comprising 61 large and 57 small images.
-However, the iconographic dimensions are different.
+There are a total of 118 iconographic images running along edition's margins comprising 61 large and 57 small images.
+Iconographic dimensions however are different.
-The three queries made for the iconographic dimension of the cards show that, as far as numerals and triumphs are concerned, the discrepancy between the number of big dimensions and small dimensions is little.
+The three queries regarding the iconographic dimension of the cards show that, as regards numerals and triumphs, the discrepancy between the number of big dimensions and small dimensions is little.
-Differently, the iconographic dimension of the court cards, and in particular those representing the protagonist, is almost always big with the exception of three occurrences in the sixth chapter Tutte le altre storie in which it is drawn on the page with a small size (*Il Bagatto* in the fifth story; *La Temperanza* and *La Giustizia* in the last story).
-In all three occurrences, however, the three cards express something else than the presentation at the beginning of the story.
-In other words, the big size serves, initially, the reader of the story to identify the protagonist's card; the other times the protagonist appears with a different card, it can be either big or small in size.
-For example, in *Storia dell’alchimista che vendette l’anima* the protagonist is, initially, represented with the *Fante di Coppe* and it has got a big dimension.
-After, the protagonist is represented with *Il Bagatto*, which serves to express the protagonist's desire to become emperor, and it has got a small dimension.
+Iconographic dimension of court cards, and in particular those representing main characters, is differently almost always big with the exception of three occurrences in the sixth chapter *Tutte le altre storie* in which it's printed with a small size (*Il Bagatto* in the fifth story; *La Temperanza* and *La Giustizia* in the last story).
+In all three occurrences however the three cards express something else than the main character's presentation at the beginning of the story.
+In other words, the big size serves, initially, to the reader of the story to identify the main character's card; the other times the main character appears with a different card it can be either big or small in size.
+For instance, in *Storia dell’alchimista che vendette l’anima* the main character is, initially, represented by the *Fante di Coppe* and it has got a big dimension.
+After, the main character is represented by *Il Bagatto* to express the main character's desire to become emperor and the triumph is printed with a small dimension.
 In this way, the author’s artistic choice to give importance to the dimension of each card in the text is proven.
-In the case of the protagonist card, the big dimension indicates the importance of the protagonist as the main driving force of the narrative.
+In the case of the main character's card, the big dimension indicates the importance of the main character as the main driving force of the narration.

-### Protagonist's dimension
+### Main character's dimension

-What is the iconographic dimension of the protagonist?
+What is the iconographic dimension of the main character?

 ```
 select distinct ?cardDeck ?story ?iconography